-Alumni Achievement awards
+Alumni Achievement Awards

 The Alumni Achievement Awards were created in 1991 to recognize outstanding contributions made by graduates and former students of UAF.
 The areas of recognition include community support, university support, and business and professional excellence.
 A maximum of five awards in each category can be presented annually.
 Nominations may be made by alumni, faculty, staff and by the general public.
 The nomination letter should include information to support the nomination.

-The 2014 Annual Awards were presented at the annual awards Rendezvous Dinner on Saturday, Sept.
-21, 2013.
+The 2016 Annual Awards were presented at the annual awards Rendezvous Dinner on Friday, Sept.
+23, 2016.

 Business and Professional Excellence